Site news

 With the end of the Cold War, the R-36M ballistic missile, the most fearsome weapon in the Soviet arsenal, turned into a space launcher, carrying commercial payloads into orbit.

-When the new agreement on the total elimination of multiple-warhead R-36M was reached at the end of the 1980's, total 308 missiles of this type had been deployed.
+When the agreement on the elimination of multiple-warhead R-36M ICBMs was reached at the end of the 1980's, a total of 308 missiles were deployed in the former USSR.
 Conditions of the treaty set year 2007 as a deadline for the elimination of the R-36M.
 As an alternative to the physical destruction of the missiles, developers studied different possibilities for civilian use of the weapon.

 Converted into a space launcher, the R-36M, could deliver up to 4.5 tons of payload into a 200-kilometer circular polar orbit.
-Apparently, a material-processing experiment had been considered as a payload.
-Developers also evaluated a project of a rescue system based on the R-36M missile.
+Among potential payloads, a material-processing experiment was considered.
+Developers also evaluated a project of a rescue system, which could be delivered by the R-36M missile into any point around the world.
 The idea was to rocket an emergency package or a floating device toward remote air or sea disaster sites.
 It was estimated that in less than an hour the R-36M missile would be capable of delivering 2.5-3 tons of cargo to an area 16,000 - 20,000 kilometers away from the launch site with the precision of one or two kilometers.
 For sea operations the missile would be equipped with unmanned boat self-navigated by an emergency beacon.
 Over land payload would be delivered on a parafoil with the autonomous control system.
 (35) None of these plans had been implemented.

 Upon exhausting all exotic ideas, developers turned to more traditional concept of "expending" R-36M missiles as a space launcher.
 Specifically for the purpose, in 1997, Russia and Ukraine formed a Kosmotras joint venture.
-According to Gazeta.ru, the company would charge its customers around eight million dollars per launch.
+The company was charging its customers around eight million dollars per launch.
+A total of 17 launches were made from 1999 to 2012.

 The first Dnepr mission